LouisRoss/modelengine/README.md

 There are several aspects of this class that are required, and are listed here:
 - This class must be derived from the Model Engine class `WorkerThread`.
 In addition, the base class `WorkerThread` must be specialized with template arguments specifying the model's *operation*, *implementation* (this class), and *record* classes.
 - You must supply a constructor that takes the worker id (what thread this instance runs on), the model (the vector of *node* classes), and a reference to the Json configuration being used.
 More on this below.
-- You must supply a method called `Initialize()`.
-If model-specific initialialization needs to be done, one instance of this class will be called on its `Initialize()` method.
-Most of the heavy lifting for model initialization is now done through the *initializer*, which we will get to below.
-This method is seldom used.
+- You must supply a method called `StreamNewInputWork()`.
+This method is called every tick on only one thread, and allows the model to connect to outside data sources and return them as *operation* classes to be executed.
 - You must supply a method called `Process()`.
 Once all work items have been partitioned among all the worker threads, each instance of this class will be called on its `Process()` method with the work it needs to do before it returns.
-- You must supply a method called `Finalize()`.
-As with `Initialize()`, one instance of this class will be called to clean up as the Model Engine shuts down.

 The important contractual expectation for this class is that it will accept a collection of work items, each of which will be expressed as an *operation* class object.
 Each work item has an `Index` field, and it is required that the `Process()` method should never make any changes to the model other than to the node at `model[work.Index]`.
 Different instances of this class will run on different hardware threads, and it is important that each thread write only to nodes assigned to it.